THE ORIGIN OF OUR CORE MATERIAL

 FSC® FOR TEAK FURNITURE

-Our commitment to the environment is reflected by the FSC® CoC (Chain of Custody) certification of our distribution centres.
+Our commitment to the environment is reflected in the FSC® CoC (Chain of Custody) certification of our distribution centres.

 FSC® is a worldwide independent, non-governmental, not-for-profit organisation that promotes responsible management of the world’s forests.